Elaine Benes: Personality

 In "The Sponge", Elaine is desperate to buy a cache of discontinued contraceptive sponges before existing stock is exhausted.
 She coins the word "spongeworthy" debating her then-boyfriend's prospects of intimacy at the expense of her inventory.

+In “The Cafe”, Elaine took an IQ test for George, who was worried about being embarrassed by the score.
+On her second attempt, she received a score of 151, a genius-level IQ.

 In "The Stall", Elaine is dating Tony, a very good-looking athletic type.
 After a rock climbing accident mangles Tony's face, Elaine admits to Jerry that she cannot date somebody who is unattractive and wonders how long she is obligated to stay with him post-accident.

 Elaine has a particular affection for A Streetcar Named Desire.
 In "The Pen", Elaine shows her love for the movie when she becomes unintentionally high on muscle relaxers and repeatedly screams "Stella" at a fancy awards dinner for Morty Seinfeld in Florida.

 In "The Boyfriend", Elaine reveals her disgust for smokers, which leads to a breakup with Keith Hernandez.
 Her dislike of smoking also leads to an argument with a fortune-teller in "The Suicide".
-However, in "The Calzone" and "The Foundation" she is seen smoking a Cuban cigar.
+However, in "The Calzone", "The Blood" and "The Foundation" she is seen smoking a Cuban cigar.

 Jerry revealed in the episode, "The Pilot", that Elaine's favorite film is Shaft.

 Elaine is a breathtakingly poor dancer.
 Her performance at a J. Peterman company party, the central plot theme of "The Little Kicks", causes George to describe it as "a full-bodied dry heave set to music."
 The moves are repeated in her bedroom in a short scene of "The Slicer".
 Both clips appear in "The Clip Show, Pt.
 1".

 Insecurities

 In "The Andrea Doria", Elaine dates Alan, a "bad breaker-upper", who makes her feel insecure about having a big head.
-In the episode she describes herself as a "walking candy apple" after a bird runs into her "giant, freak head."
+In the episode she describes herself as a "walking candy apple" after a bird flies into her "giant, freak head."

 In "The Smelly Car", Elaine repulses her boyfriend Carl when her hair smells of body odor from riding in Jerry's car.
 She goes to extreme lengths to get the smell out but nothing works, and he continues to be grossed out.

 In "The Postponement", Elaine confides in a rabbi that she is jealous of George's engagement to Susan Ross because George would be getting married before her and she considers George a loser.
 The Rabbi proceeds to tell everybody in Elaine's apartment complex and later on his cable TV show about her insecurity.